EZCodeLanguage/EZCode/README.md

 **Welcome to EZCode!** EZCode is a comprehensive programming language built off of Microsoft WinForms.
 EZCode strives to make it as easy as possible to build a Windows program ranging from a Visual Application to simple console programs.

+## Docs

+The [Official Docs](https://github.com/JBrosDevelopment/EZCode/wiki/Docs) are on the our [GitHub Wiki Page](https://github.com/JBrosDevelopment/EZCode/wiki).
+Please refer to this for any detailed instrictions.

 ## Example

 This is a simple example to create and open a window and display a textbox onto it.
 Then write a that has a 10 x 10 square using '#' characters.
 Try to follow it with the comments!